Willyb15/Data-Science-Python/Week2/day4-data_structures_cont/data_structures_lecture.md

 Colorado
 ```

 Notice when we access the keys, they are not printed in order.
 Remember that dictionaries are unordered.
-Here we see a direct ramification of that fact; we are not guaranteed any particular order when accessing a dictionaries' keys.
+Here we see a direct ramification of that fact; we are not guaranteed any particular order when accessing a dictionary's keys.
 It's not necessarily a problem, just a random fact we keep in our pocket for a rainy day.

 The natural question that follows is whether we can loop through all of the values?
 This can be done with the aptly named `values()` method on dictionaries.